PranayjitSingh/DrawGuesser-PACS-/README.md

 *Note: Guessing for "Person" is very poor due to small training pool, so temporarily disabled*
 *Note: Initial guess after launching server may take a minute or two (has to download pre-trained model)*

 Model was generated using pre-trained ResNext101_32x8d weights and additional Linear and ReLu layers.
 Model was trained on subset of PACS dataset.
-These pre-trained weights were used based off the data presented in *https://openreview.net/pdf?id=z-LBrGmZaNs* .
+This pre-trained model was used based off the data presented in *https://openreview.net/pdf?id=z-LBrGmZaNs* .
+The article indicates that using the ImageNet trained weights and further training them on PACS provides > 85% accuracy.
 Follow-up to work completed for University of Waterloo SYDE522.

 # Installation/Getting Started #
 The web app was developed using simple implementations of Flask, PyTorch and Javascript/HTML.